 “And the prophet came to the king of Israel, and said unto him, Go, strengthen thyself, and mark, and see what thou doest: for at the return of the year the king of Syria will come up against thee.”KJV 1 Kings 20:22

-Ahab must not celebrate today’s victory too long.
+Ahab must not celebrate today’s victory for too long.
 He must get ready for the rematch.
-The King of Assyria was drunk and lost in revelry during the first leg.
+During the first leg, the King of Assyria was drunk and lost in revelry.
 He may come back endowed with sobriety and prove firm and solid.
-A new preparation was therefore needed, for indeed the King of Assyria came as expected.
-The second match was even so severe as the Israelites slew 100,000 footmen in one day as 27,000 were destroyed by a wall.
-They were more prepared for the rematch than the first leg.
+A new preparation was therefore needed, for indeed, the King of Assyria came as expected.
+The second match was even so severe as the Israelites slew 100,000 footmen in one day, as 27,000 were destroyed by a wall.
+They were more prepared for the rematch than for the first leg.

 The Temptation of Jesus

-After His baptism in the River Jordan, Christ began His forty-days long fast in the wilderness.
-A series of invitations to distrust, disobey and forsake God were presented before Him, but all these fell like harmless arrows.
-He could not betray a sacred trust, for upon His fidelity depended the future of the fallen humanity.
+After His baptism in the River Jordan, Christ began His forty-day-long fast in the wilderness.
+A series of invitations to distrust, disobey and forsake God was presented before Him, but all these fell like harmless arrows.
+He could not betray a sacred trust, for upon His fidelity depended the future of a fallen World.
 He had begun plotting the graph of victory against the great enemy of God and man.
 Then follows a course we must never forget.

 And when the devil had ended all the temptation, he departed from him for a season.KJV Luke 4:13

 The devil departed for a season.
-At a convenient time he would come with more severe temptations.
+At a convenient time, he would come with more severe temptations.
 Aware of the enemy lurking nigh, Christ had a life of constant prayer and meditation on the promises of God.
-None of us will ever be called to fight the battle of the ages under circumstances more unfavorable than Jesus’.
+None of us will ever be called to fight the battle of the ages under circumstances more unfavourable than Jesus’.
 Every device of hell was against Him.
 The final duel was wedged on Calvary.
-If pain could make someone to stifle conviction, Christ was that person.
-During the night of His passion in Gethsemane, the fate of humanity was trembling on the balance.
+If pain could make someone stifle conviction, Christ was that person.
+During the night of His passion in Gethsemane, the fate of humanity was trembling on balance.
 He could as well change His mind.
-The devil took advantage of this and presented reasons why He should leave the fallen man to bare His own cross.
+The devil took advantage of this and presented reasons for leaving the fallen man to bear His own cross.
 The enemy magnified the rebellion and ungratefulness of the humanity who were busy planning His funeral.
-One of the disciples had consented to betray Him and the rest would forsake Him and betray him.
+One of the disciples had consented to betray Him, and the rest would forsake Him and betray him.
 Those who professed religion were at the forefront in enmity towards Him.
 This was terribly heartbreaking.
 But He consented to die for us.
 He gave Himself out of volition.
-At Calvary the unfallen angels were fully convinced of the truthfulness and love of God.
+At Calvary, the unfallen angels were fully convinced of the truthfulness and love of God.
 The devil was fully exposed as a murderer, never more to secure the sympathy of the unfallen world.
 Calvary remains an argument that the devil cannot win.
-Because Christ prepared for the rematch, we can face the judgement without fear for unto us, eternal victory has been won.
+Because Christ prepared for the rematch, we can face the judgement without fear, for unto us, eternal victory has been won.

 Our Case Is Not Different.

 Our case is not different.
 We may be enjoying a rich inheritance of faith from careful parentage.
-We may be plotting a graph of victory against lusts of the flesh.
+We may be plotting a graph of victory against the lusts of the flesh.
 We may be holding a record of absolute faithfulness in Tithes and offerings.
 We may be celebrating our complete fidelity in our matrimonial union or relationships.
-As we celebrate all these and many more, we must prepare for the rematch.
-We may have won the fast leg because of home advantage, but we may not be too sure of the away goal advantage.
+We must prepare for the rematch as we celebrate all these and many more.
+We may have won the first leg because of home advantage, but we may not be too sure of the rematch.
+And remember, life has no away goal advantage.
 We have to say no to any tendency to complacency.
 Our Spiritual life will only be safe if we are always ready for a rematch.

 The faithfulness for the past year will never atone for the neglect of the present year.
 A man’s truthfulness yesterday will not atone for his falsehood today.– 5T 63.3